-Although waking up to the sunshine streaming through the curtains is a lovely feeling, for those who suffer from hay fever, this blissful feeling is bittersweet as they prepare for a day full of itchy eyes, sneezing constant and a runny nose.
+Although waking up to the recent sunshine streaming through the curtains is a lovely feeling, for those who suffer from hay fever, this blissful feeling is bittersweet as they prepare for a day full of itchy eyes, sneezing constant and a runny nose.

 What is hay fever?

-Hay fever or seasonal allergic rhinitis is an allergic reaction to the pollen produced from grasses, trees or weeds that is carried in the air during the spring and summer months.
+Hay fever or seasonal allergic rhinitis is an allergic reaction to the pollen produced from grasses, trees or weeds that are carried in the air during the spring and summer months.
 The body releases histamine into the bloodstream which causes a runny nose, sneezing and watering eyes.
 Out of the people in the UK who suffer, 95% of these are allergic to grass pollen.
 Some people are just allergic to one type of pollen while others can be allergic to all 3 different types of pollen.

 The NHS says hay fever is at its peak between late March and early September.
 The pollen season is divided into three main phases: